Managing login mechanisms in the macOS authorization database

 The command security authorizationdb read system.login.console will display the current mechanisms in a plist. (macOS stores the state of these mechanisms in multiple places, but using the security command and other supported APIs is the best way to ensure any automation you create is stable and long-lived.)

-As of macOS Ventura, the command above produces the following output:
+As of macOS Sonoma, the command above produces the following output:

 % security authorizationdb read system.login.console